 The management team have high aspirations for quality.
 This is evident through ongoing improvement in all areas, in close consultation with practitioners, parents and children.
 Efficient systems are in place for self-evaluation of the nursery to reflect the excellent practice and prioritise any areas for improvement.
 Practitioners and parents are involved in the self-evaluation process and ideas for improvement are carefully considered and given the utmost priority.
-The provider invites other professionals to visit the nursery and offer critique on their practice.
-As a result, the nursery uses this objective feedback to help them to plan for improvement.
 This results in an extremely confident practitioner team who all demonstrate an excellent understanding about how to help all children develop and progress.
-The nursery is very proactive in implementing the changes necessary to sustain improvement and consistently explore new and innovative ideas.
+The practitioner team are very proactive in implementing the changes necessary to sustain improvement and consistently explore new and innovative ideas.
 The management team are very supportive of practitioners and their caring and approachable manner ensures that practitioners feel able to talk openly about any issues they have or new ideas they would like to implement.
 As a result, they feel valued and appreciated.
 All children are included and supported extremely well and the nursery promotes equality and diversity highly successfully.
-Above all, children thoroughly enjoy the time they spend in this nursery and the skills they learn help them to prepare them for school readiness and lav firm foundations for the future.
+Above all, children thoroughly enjoy the time they spend in this nursery and the skills they learn help them to prepare them for school readiness and lay firm foundations for the future.